Sanja Tomašević

-Sanja Tomašević (born June 3, 1980) is a Serbian-American retired volleyball player and was the head coach of Arizona State women's volleyball team from 2017–2022.
+Sanja Tomašević (born June 3, 1980) is a Serbian-American volleyball coach and retired player.
+She is the current head coach of LOVB Houston.
+She previously served as the head coach of Arizona State women's volleyball team from 2017–2022.

 Personal life

 Tomašević is a native of Serbia.
 She obtained her U.S. nationality in March 2021.

 Playing career

 Tomašević played professional volleyball in Serbia before joining the University of Washington Huskies volleyball team.
 At the end of her career, she was a two-time All-American and the 2005 Asics and CVU.com National Player of the Year.
 She led the Huskies to four NCAA tournament appearances, including the 2005 NCAA national championship, and two Pac-10 conference titles.
 Additionally, she was named the conference Player of the Year in 2005.
 She ended her collegiate career as Washington's all-time leader in points (2,159.5), kills (1,795) and service aces (156).
 She is one of only five players in Huskies history to record 1,000 kills and 1,000 digs.
 She graduated from Washington in 2006 with a degree in communications.

-In October of 2016, Tomašević became just the second individual volleyball player to be inducted into the Husky Hall of Fame.
+In October 2016, Tomašević became just the second individual volleyball player to be inducted into the Husky Hall of Fame.

 Following her playing career at Washington, she played professional volleyball in several countries including Greece, Puerto Rico, Italy, Azerbaijan, and Switzerland.